Discrete Dynamical System Approaches for Boolean Polynomial Optimization: Conclusion and Perspective

 Many potential future works deserve more attentions.
 First, we can consider modifying our approaches to adapt optimization problems involving some constraints.
 It should be easy for some non-empty well-qualified constrained, such as linear constraints and convex constraints under Slater condition, based on the corresponding KKT system.
 Since the KKT system is still a polynomial equation, thus our methods could be applied directly without any difficulty.
 Moreover, it is interesting to consider more general cases to allow feasible regions defined by inequalities in polynomials (i.e., semi-algebraic sets), in which constraint qualification may not be verified (i.e., KKT system is no-longer necessary optimality condition anymore).
-Second, we would like to compare our methods with other classical optimization approaches and existing solvers for Boolean polynomial program.
+Second, it may be interesting to compare our methods with the Lasserre's method \cite{Lasserre2002} for particular structured (e.g., sparse or low-rank) Boolean polynomial problems arising in some important real-world applications.
+Third, it deserves more attention on how to link the stopping criteria to the error bounds in order to obtain a computed solution with desired error bound precision.
 Moreover, we can extend our approaches to solve other hard combinatorial or continuous optimization problems, e.g., when the integer variables are restricted to some discrete set different from Boolean ones, or when the functional $\Pi$ is not polynomial (e.g., convex/concave functions, Lipschitz functions, DC (difference-of-convex) functions etc.).
 We truly believe that many other numerical schemes for differential equations should be also useful to deal with hard optimization problems in a similar way once an ingenious differentiable optimization reformulation is established, and we hope that our article will share some lights to further more extensive researches in these directions.